artic-network/squirrel-nf/README.md

 **S**ome **QUI**ck **R**earranging to **R**esolve **E**volutionary **L**inks

+A full walkthrough of this workflow can be found [here](https://artic.network/mpxv/mpxv-phylogenetics-epi2me-sop.html)

 Squirrel allows the following analyses of MPXV Clade I or Clade II sequences:
 1. Generate an alignment
 2. Run basic sequence QC on the alignment looking for standard errors arising from consensus building pipelines or low sequencing depth